 We like to keep things fresh around here, and so today is the first step in something new for SBB.
 From now on we’ll be regularly featuring real bridesmaid dresses in our new ‘bridesmaid boutique’ features, so you can recreate the looks you love from your favourite bridal parties.
 We’ve curated a collection of current, gorgeous dresses from the US, UK and South Africa (most of which ship internationally too) at a range of price points.
 And here’s the really cool part, you can also find all of the dresses over on our brand new Bridesmaid Boutique Pinterest board, so be sure to follow the board and check in for updates and new gowns throughout the year.
 Want to see more?
 Just click through on any image both in the gallery below and on Pinterest, and you’ll be sent directly to the retailer, where you can check out securely (and browse to your heart’s content).
 We’re starting today with one of your all-time favourite bridesmaid looks – sequins and sparkle!
 We’ve featured several gorgeous glittery bridal parties here on SBB and seen many more we loved all over the web – I don’t think I’ll ever get tired of seeing them.
-The latest update to this look is full-on glamour: long, luxurious, shimmery glamour, and bridal parties in mixed metalllics.
+The latest update to this look is full-on glamour: long, luxurious, shimmery bling, and bridal parties in mixed metalllics.
 LOVE.

 Happy Monday, lovelies!
 It’s time for our weekly colour inspiration, and today we’re bringing you a board that would be perfect for a glam safari wedding, or one where the couple want to showcase their love of Africa.
 It started with the image top left for me – I just loved the idea of a gold zebra print paired with navy and elegant flowers like white orchids.
 For this look, you’ll want to stay subtle with the animal print details (although I’ve sneaked in some lion cakes and gold animal swizzle sticks (also a great idea for place settings), which allows the overall look to be sophisticated and not too themey.
 As an extra nod to safari style, I love the idea of leather luggage tag favours.
 Add in groomsmen and bridesmaids in smart navy, touches of glamorous gold including a cuff for the bride, and an ultra modern cake (not seen a navy one before – don’t you love it?), and you have the perfect combination for bushveld black tie.